 Any non-compliance with the loan repayment deadline can have consequences.
-Since the contract with CRBC is not publicly available, there are allegations that one of the provisions stipulates that if the government is unable to repay the loan regularly to the Chinese, the company could seize some of Montenegro's resources.
+There are allegations that if the government is unable to repay the loan regularly to the Chinese, the company could seize some of Montenegro's resources.
 The examples so far, especially the one in Sri Lanka, show that the Chinese contracting party is taking advantage of the weaknesses of countries that have problems such as clientelism and elements of captive states and that are unable to meet their obligations.
 In the case of Sri Lanka, the Chinese company became the majority owner of the country’s port.

 Economic cooperation between Montenegro and Turkey should be significantly improved in the coming years.
 Following a visit by the Turkish foreign minister in the beginning of this year, it was announced that trade would almost double, and it currently stands at 140m euros.
 The opening of consulates in Istanbul and northern Montenegro has also been announced.
 It is interesting to note that the number of registered Turkish companies, currently over 2000, which operate in Montenegro is already higher than, for example. the number of Serbian or Russian companies that have long been at the top.
 This trend is most often explained by the increased security of Turkish investors after Montenegro's accession to NATO and due to the signed formal agreements on improving cooperation.
 For the time being, there are no indications that Turkey's increased economic presence will spill over into the political zone of influence.
 One of the reasons is that Turkey's political influence is channeled through the Bosniak Party (BS) in Montenegro, which is a member of the ruling coalition.
 This party supports the Government's policy by advocating the democratization of the country within the EU.